Infostrux-Solutions/snowflake-snowpro-core-study-notes/VirtualWarehouses/VirtualWarehouses.md

 * One can create an unlimited number of warehouses in their account.
 * XS (Extra Small) is the smallest size of VW with one server per cluster.
   * each size up doubles the number of servers in the cluster as well as the number of Snowflake credits consumed
-  * sizes range from XS, through S, M, L, XL, 2XL up to 6XL
+  * sizes range from XS, through S, M, L, XL, 2XL up to 6XL (currently)
     * the default size for warehouses created through the web interface is XL
     * the default size for warehouses created using SQL is XS
     * 5XL and 6XL warehouses are generally available in AWS regions, and in preview in US Government and Azure regions.